prafull01/Kubernetes-Utilities/README.md

 2. `kubectl_cp_as_python_client` is a utility to copy a file inside the pod and copy a file from the pod to host.
 You can provide the pod_name to/from you want to copy the file, src_path source path of file you want to copy and dest_path destination path of folder you want to copy it to.

-TO DO: Currently, it doesn't support the copying of entire folder from/to the pod.
+TODO: Currently, it doesn't support the copying of entire folder from/to the pod.
 This functionality is yet to be added.